-The film was shot in 1937 by Dr. C. Allen Alexander, an African American surgeon from Kalamazoo, Michigan.
+The film was likely shot in 1941 or 1942 by Dr. C. Allen Alexander, an African American surgeon from Kalamazoo, Michigan.
 Dr. Alexander wrote a letter in 1981 offering the film to the George Washington Carver National Monument in Missouri, part of the NPS.
 The letter explains the provenance of the film in detail:

 From your knowledge of the history of this great man [Dr. Carver], you know that he was a very private individual, who did not permit publicity concerning himself, and as a consequence would not permit any commercial firm to make any movie scenes of him or his work.

 In 1937, his assistant [Dr. Austin W. Curtis], his closest associate, persuaded him to permit some private individual to make some short movie sequences of him.
 I was asked to do this by Dr. [Curtis].
 I spent some time at Tuskegee and was fortunate enough to make a few sequences, totaling about 15 minutes.

 This was made just at the time the Kodak Co. released color film for amateur photographers and fortunately they came out in excellent condition.
 These original film scenes I sent to Kodak Co. for treatment for preservation; I have them stored in my bank vault.